nullivex/ah-wiki/Servers/websocket.md

 ## General

 actionHero uses [faye](http://faye.jcoglan.com/) for web sockets.
-Faye provides an abstraction for web sockets which allow fallback to long-polling and other protocols which should be appropriate for the vast majority of clients.
+Faye provides an abstraction for web sockets which allow fallback to long-polling and other protocols which should be appropriate for the vast majority of browsers.
 Within actionHero, web sockets are bound to the web server (either http or https).
-Also, if you are using a redis backend store (which is required to use actionHero in a cluster), faye will be configured to use this store automatically.  actionHero uses the [faye-node-redis](https://github.com/faye/faye-redis-node) backend to ensure that all the nodes in your ActionCluster can serve content for any client (no need for 'sticky' load balancer sessions)
+Also, if you are using a redis backend store (which is required to use actionHero in a cluster), faye will be configured to use this store automatically.  actionHero uses the [faye-node-redis](https://github.com/faye/faye-redis-node) backend to ensure that all the nodes in your cluster can serve content for any client (no need for 'sticky' load balancer sessions)

 As this is a persistent connection, websocket connections have actionHero's verbs available to them.
 These verbs are: